PipelineAI/pipeline/docs/quickstart/kubernetes/README.md

 Notes:
 * If you see logs of `Evicted` or `Pending` nodes, you may need to increase the instance size (memory and cpu) and/or increase the capacity of your EBS volumes.
 Use `kubectl describe pod <Evicted-or-Pending-pod-name>` to identify the underlying issue.

 ### Retrieve the Ingress IP (NodePort) or DNS Name (LoadBalancer)

+Notes:
-Note: the LoadBalancer DNS may take some time to propagate.
+* The LoadBalancer DNS may take some time to propagate.
+* For EKS, we've applied the `service.beta.kubernetes.io/aws-load-balancer-internal: 0.0.0.0/0` annotation to enforce internal  LoadBalancer vs. external LoadBalancer.

 ```
 kubectl get svc istio-ingressgateway -o wide